Russian Thistle Control

 Hand Pull Weeds

-• Mowing is best done when Russian thistle first blooms.
+• Mowing is best done when the Russian thistle first blooms.
 Otherwise, mowing after this stage can help to spread the seeds and further spread the infestation across your property.
 Mow your grass at proper intervals to maintain a thick growing density.

-• Water your property's foliage with an inch or irrigation to maintain moist soil, but not to the point of being overwatered.
+• Water your property's foliage with an inch of irrigation to maintain moist soil, but not to the point of being overwatered.
 This will also help to encourage new plant growth to choke out young Russian thistle.

 • Reapply pre-emergent herbicides such as Quali Pro T/I 2.5 G Trifluralin Herbicide during the germination period of late April to August.
 To control Russian Thistle, apply 2.3 lbs. of product per 1,000 sq. ft.
-After application, water the product in with at least half an inch of water.
-Keep in mind this product is not to be used in turf.
+After application, water the product with at least half an inch of water.
+Keep in mind this product is not to be used on turf.

 Key Takeaways